-The history of marketing begins much earlier than most people think.
-While there is some controversy about how commercialization actually began, many historians believe that the concept began as early as 1500 BC.
+The history of marketing is much older than most people think.
+While there is some debate about when commercialization began, many historians believe it started as early as 1500 BC.
 C. (before the common era) when Mesopotamian societies began mass production of goods that required quality control.

 Competition also drove the need to increase production results and market shares across industries.
 Marketing began to focus on distribution methods, as well as types of communication with the consumer.The goal soon became to persuade customers that the goods and services provided by one company were better than those of another company offering the same.
 Companies and economies have a long history that dates back to ancient times.
 People have been trading for thousands of years, so the ancients used some forms of marketing while conducting business.The industrial revolution paved the way for more modern forms of advertising and retailing goods and services.

 While today digital advertising is the most popular and valuable form, it has not always been the case.
 Records of one of the first advertising practices on clay tablets in ancient Mesopotamia have been found in cuneiform writings.
 In 1854, Ernst Litfaß invented the advertising pillar in Berlin, Germany, to provide an organized form of advertising space.In the last 20 years there have been more changes in advertising than in the previous 2000 years, from ancient Egyptians recording public notices in steel to the 1980s when advertisements were a kind of culture.
 In simple terms, digital marketing is the promotion of products via the Internet or any form of electronic media.